Here’s how we build websites and web applications in 2021.

 In a break from conventional wisdom, we generally shy away from relying on third-party APIs for functionality.
 Sure, using APIs for things like email delivery or error monitoring is pretty much a given.
 Otherwise we believe in the value of building and hosting features in-house.
-That being said, there is an external API we add to virtually every project we work on whether Bridgetown or Rails, and that is Cloudinary.
+That being said, there is an external API we add to virtually every project we work on—no matter the stack—and that is Cloudinary.

 Cloudinary, simply put, is a CDN and live transformation service for images and videos.
 You upload high-resolution, large-size images to Cloudinary, and then you ask Cloudinary back for exactly the size, quality, and format you need.
 They all get transformed on the fly and subsequently cached for maximum performance.
 Files can be stored and retrieved solely through Cloudinary’s API, or they additionally provide a full web-based UI where you can view, edit, upload, and delete images.
 It’s about as awesome as image management can get.

 As a shorthand method of authoring textual content intended for HTML generation, Markdown has become a defacto standard.
 We love Markdown, and we constantly reach for tools (both native apps as well as web services or libraries) that make working with Markdown a delight.
 We’ve helped train non-technical content authors how to utilize Markdown effectively, and we’re committed to building better editing experiences that take Markdown to greater heights without sacrificing the developer story.